 Will there be any disruption to the theatres programme?

-In order for the works to take place, the Congress Theatre will close for approximately 18 months from January 2017, followed by the Winter Garden for a similar period from September 2017.
-During this time audiences will continue to enjoy an exciting entertainment programme as many of the popular shows are moved to other local venues and performance spaces.
+In order for the works to take place, the Congress Theatre is closed for approximately 24 months from January 2017, followed by the Winter Garden for a similar period from November 2017.
+During this time, audiences can continue to enjoy an exciting entertainment programme as many of the popular shows are moved to other local venues and performance spaces.